apache/gravitino/docs/jdbc-doris-catalog.md

  - Schema change, such as add/modify/drop columns can be processed in batch
  - Can modify multi column comments at same time
  - You can't modify the column type and column comment at the same time
+ - The schema alteration in Doris is an asynchronous operation.
+You might retrieve an outdated schema if you execute a schema query immediately following the alteration.
+It is recommended to pause briefly following the schema alteration, and Gravitino will incorporate the schema alteration status into the schema information in the upcoming version.
 :::